esoterictemplates/template/docs/README.md

 The following serves as a checklist - a list of tasks to complete when creating a new project using this template.

 - [ ] Update all files in the [`template/`][template] directory with your own information.
-- [ ] If you are using a different system to track features, ideas, and/or issues, delete those files respectively and updated files respectively.
+- [ ] If you are using a different system to track features, ideas, and/or issues, delete those files respectively and update files respectively.
 - [ ] Deleted the [`docs/`][docs] directory and move all files within the [`template`][template] directory to the root.
 - [ ] Commit your changes to version control if applicable.